 - Steam or cook your rice and thoroughly drain it.
 Season with salt, sesame oil, sesame seeds and freshly microplaned ginger and set aside.

 - Whisk together the ingredients for the ginger sauce in a medium bowl.
-Add the soy sauce conservatively, as I find it quite easy to make this dish borderline too salty.
+Add the Tamari/soy sauce conservatively, as I find it quite easy to make this dish borderline too salty.
 Adjust for taste and set aside.

 - Heat a large skillet with a thin coating of vegetable or peanut oil over a medium high heat.

 - Mix the cornflour and pepper together in a medium bowl.
 Pat the tofu dry lightly, then tear it into bite sized chunks and add it to the bowl of cornflour.
 Toss to coat the tofu thoroughly.

 - Carefully add half the tofu to the pan and give each piece a bit of space.
 Cook until golden brown, then flip and repeat until all sides are golden.
 Repeat with the remaining tofu, adding more oil if necessary.